alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 ## The ALVR driver doesn't get detected by SteamVR (even after vrmonitor fix)

-This can be related to use of an AUR package on Arch.
+This can be related to the use of an AUR package on Arch.

 ### Fix